Moving Average Indicator

 Exponential Moving Average

-• The price crosses EMA upwards.
+• The price crosses the EMA upward.

 EMA trading